 Eleven months prior to this phone call I’d decided to write a love story about an Indian warrior (who was Crow) and a white woman (who became an alien).

-While it’s easy to make up a fictitious alien culture, dealing with a real one is hard because you can’t make any assumptions.
-My main concern was to treat the Crow culture with respect, hence the amount of research which went into the story.
-Despite all this research, I was counting on hiring a Crow editor to make sure everything was accurate.
+While it’s easy to make up a fictitious alien culture, dealing with a real one–from another century at that–is hard because you can’t make any assumptions, a lesson I learned when writing The Vicar Takes A Wife.
+My main concern was treating the Crow culture with respect.
+I was also counting on hiring a Crow editor to make sure the language was accurate.

 Sharon, who promotes Crow language acquisition and cultural knowledge, called to say she was interested in taking on the job, and boy, am I glad she did.
 All but three of my Crow words were wrong (tense and context are everything), as were a few customs.
 She wrote the Honor song in the epilogue and gave me greater insight into Crazy Warrior’s vision quest.
 (It’s strange when someone knows one of your characters better than you do.)
 She’d send her edits, I’d call her with questions; she’d edit some more, I’d call with more questions.
-The result is that, while the story is fiction, any reference to Crow culture or history is factual.
+The result is that, while the story is fiction, I have tried to make factual any reference to Crow culture or history.

 In fact, Crazy Warrior completes the real requirements for becoming an Apsaalooke chief, which are:

 - Be the first to count coup on an enemy in battle (mentioned in Ch.
 10)

 - Take away an enemy’s weapon (Ch.
 11 and 12)

 - Steal a horse from an enemy’s camp, the “horses” being the Alpha Glider and Langtunna 1 (Ch.
 11)

 - Lead a successful war party (Ch.
 12 and 13)